abajwa90/phpcms/README.md

 ## Run
-To run the cms, simply clone into a local repository and run on your local server of choice.
+To run the CMS, simply clone into a local repository and run on your local server of choice.
 ## Technology
 The application is built with: